Jordan Peele's 'The Twilight Zone' premieres on CBS All Access April 1st

 Rod Serling's The Twilight Zone first aired in 1959 and ran for 80 episodes.
 Since then, it's been revived on TV twice, first by CBS in 1985 and then UPN in the early 2000s.
 A disastrous film adaptation arrived in 1983 helmed by a quartet of directors including Steven Spielberg and John Landis.

 In addition to its latest original, CBS has also ordered a 10-episode series based on the Stephen King bestseller, The Stand.
-The author has already tweeted his blessing for the series, which will be co-written and directed by Josh Boone (The Fault in Our Stars).
+The author has already tweeted his blessing for the show, which will be co-written and directed by Josh Boone (The Fault in Our Stars).
 Also heading to the streaming service on March 14 is season three of The Good Fight.
 New episodes of The Good Wife spinoff will then be available every Thursday.

 CBS All Access is going to do a new miniseries--and a new vision--of THE STAND.
 I'm really happy that Josh Boone (The Fault in Our Stars) is involved, along with a boatload of other talented people.— Stephen King (@StephenKing) January 31, 2019